-Measure Activity Priority 1 To continue to ensure all relevant staff (including new staff and HT) have received paid-for RWI training to deliver the phonics scheme effectively Priority 2 To ensure that children are grouped effectively and within the correct colour (RWI group according to colours) and not to combine groups.
+Measure Activity Priority 1 To continue to ensure all relevant staff (including new staff and HT) have received paid-for RWI training to deliver the phonics scheme effectively.
+Staff trained and any new staff have training from experienced lead for phonics prior to attending the official Ruth Miskin Training.
+Priority 2 To ensure that children are grouped effectively and within the correct colour (RWI group according to colours) and not to combine groups.
 Staff and resource this accordingly.
 Where small groups are not working implement same day interventions as necessary.
-Barriers to learning these priorities address Ensuring new staff are trained formally in RWI and all staff continue to be supported to deliver a consistently high approach that gives good results.
+In place and working well Barriers to learning these priorities address Ensuring new staff are trained formally in RWI and all staff continue to be supported to deliver a consistently high approach that gives good results.
 Cost of staffing small groups.
 Cost of purchasing additional resources to facilitate small groups.
 Space.
 Ensuring staff use evidence-based whole-class teaching interventions - including Sutton Trust and EEF as well as training from St Michael's Teaching Hub.
+Barriers continue to be in place but for the year 2022-3 these have been overcome.
 Projected spending 4 hours per child (5) per week plus 1 hour SDI per week (1 hours SDi costings outlined in previous section so not included here).
-20 x£16.00=£320 x39 = £12,480 - this is a group spending cost and is therefore subsidised by the school budget.
+20 x£16.00=£320 x39 = £12,480 - this is a group spending cost and is therefore subsidised by the school and NTP budget.
+Complete